rikhuijzer/xrcf.org/content/blog/why-hard.md

 Then, we pass this unfinished object to the parser of the children `y = 1` and `return x + y` so that the parent can be set.
 Once these children are parsed, we can set them to be the children of `add_one` and are done.

+## Imperative Code

 ## Jargon

 ## Being Closer to the Hardware

+To end this post on a more positive note, I want to mention that I think there are also some enjoyable aspects of writing a compiler.
+For example, one is that when you look at the compiler as a whole, it is deterministic and without side-effects.
+Put differently, given the same input, the compiler will always produce the same output.
+This makes reproducing bugs and writing tests very easy.